Sri Kanthimathi Nellaiappar Temple

-At a distance of 4 km from Tirunelveli Railway Station, Nellaiappar Temple is a popular Hindu Temple situated on the banks of river Thamirabarani in Tirunelveli.
-This is one of the largest temples in Tamil Nadu and also one of the best places to visit in Tirunelveli.
+At a distance of 4 km from Tirunelveli Railway Station, Nellaiappar Temple is a popular Hindu temple situated on the banks of the river Thamirabarani in Tirunelveli.
+This is one of the largest temples in Tamilnadu, and among the best Tirunelveli places to visit.

-Nellaiappar Temple is spread over an area of 14 acres and is one of the biggest temples in Pandiya Naadu.
+Nellaiappar Temple is spread over an area of 14 acres and is one of the biggest temples in Pandiya Naadu, and among the must include places in Tirunelveli packages.
 The temple complex consists of two temples, one for Lord Shiva and the other one for Kanthimathi Amman.
-Lord Shiva is named as Nellaiappar in this temple.
-Chain Mandapam built in 1647 by Vadamalaiyappa Pillayan connects the Kanthimathi Amman and Nellaiappar temples.
+Lord Shiva is named Nellaiappar in this temple.
+Chain Mandapam built-in 1647 by Vadamalaiyappa Pillayan connects the Kanthimathi Amman and Nellaiappar temples.

 There are several sacred Theerthams within the temple surroundings.
 The beautiful Golden Lotus Tank, where Lord Shiva is said to have appeared in the water and Brahma as lotus, attracts the visitors' attention.

 The Annual Car Festival is the most famous festival in this temple.
-Also known an 'Aani festival', it falls during the month of June-July and is celebrated for 10 days with great pomp and fervor.
-Navaratri festival, Tirukkalyanam in the Tamil month of Aippasi (October-November) and Arudra Darshanam are the other main festivals celebrated here.
+Also known as 'Aani festival', it falls during the month of June-July and is celebrated for 10 days with great pomp and fervor.
+Navaratri festival, Tirukkalyanam in the Tamil month of Aippasi (October-November), and Arudra Darshanam are the other main festivals celebrated here.

 Timings: 6 AM - 12 PM & 4 PM - 9 PM